 The interconnection plan and revenue metering for the Project to connect with the provincial 230 kV transmission system will be designed in accordance with the requirements of the authorities having jurisdiction.
-A switchyard will be required at the connection point to the provincial grid as shown on Figure A19 of Appendix A. The final location of the switchyard will be determined during detailed design in coordination with the appropriate landowner.
-For conceptual drawings of the switchyard, refer to Figures C15 to C16 of Appendix C.
+A switchyard will be required at the connection point to the provincial grid as shown on Figure A11 of Appendix A. For the purposes of Renewable Energy Approval investigations, a large area on both sides of the existing 230 kV provincial transmission line has been studied to allow for alternative switchyard layouts.
+The final detailed layout of the switchyard will be determined during detailed design in coordination with the landowner and Hydro One.
+For conceptual drawings of the switchyard, refer to Figures C14 to C15 of Appendix C.